NC Voter ID Card Info

 IMPORTANT NEWS: Voters were not be required to show photo ID for the 2020 primary election on March 3, 2020.
 This was the result of a December 31, 2019 federal district court decision that blocked North Carolina’s voter photo ID requirement from taking effect.
 The injunction will remain in place until further order of the court.
 For more information visit the State Board of Elections website.

 We will continue to monitor the status of voter ID requirements in North Carolina and will update this page accordingly.

 Duke Votes Ambassadors

-This year we're instituting a new program designed to give students additional resources all across the campus.
-More than 20 Duke staff members have volunteered to participate in the "Duke Votes Ambassadors" program.
+Last year we instituted a new program designed to give students additional resources all across the campus.
+More than 20 Duke staff members volunteered to participate in the "Duke Votes Ambassadors" program.
 If you're having trouble finding an answer you're looking for, they're available to help direct you to the right place.
 If you need to mail a voter registration or absentee ballot, swing by one of their desks for a stamped envelope.